fakemanoan/LineageOS-Releases/README.md

 Tips go towards supporting the ROMs, as well as helping me obtain devices for future support, such as the Note 5 and S6 Edge+.

 # Instructions
-For details on everything, please visit <http://fakemanoan.github.io>
+For details on everything, including supported device models, please visit <http://fakemanoan.github.io>

 # Reporting a bug/issue
 If you encounter a bug, glitch or issue with the ROM, submit a bug report!
 It ensures that things have a chance of getting fixed.

 However, I do have a few guidelines:
 - Follow the issue templates, they are there for a reason!
-- Don't duplicate bug reports
+- Don't duplicate bug reports.
+If you have the same issue, comment in the existing thread
 - Be descriptive and constructive
-- Provide bug report zips, logcats, last_kmsg, dmesg logs.
-Whichever is relevant
+- Provide bug report zips, logcats, last_kmsg, dmesg logs etc. Whichever is relevant
 - English only
 - Don't ask for ETAs in bug reports, it isn't helpful
 - Don't report a bug if it is a lineage specific issue (ie you dont like the default launcher)